inferno-pytorch/neurofire/neurofire/criteria/malis/README.md

 $ git submodule update --init --recursive
 ```

-Next, the malis C++ implementation needs to be build with make and cmake:
+Next, the malis C++ implementation needs to be built with make and cmake:

 ```
 $ mkdir bld